mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 **Hot & Cold (No Algebra)** does better because we managed to eliminate writes of intermediate results by refactoring the code.

 **Structures of Arrays** (both variants) does the best.
-As **Hot & Cold** doesn't degrade due to data starvation it sholdn't be because of more efficient use band-width.
+As **Hot & Cold** doesn't degrade due to data starvation it sholdn't be because of more efficient use bandwidth.
 Instead, it's mainly because the way the code is written we avoid a method call for each particle.
 When we are calling a method we first marshalls the input arguments and then the method unmarshalls them.
 As the verlet computation is quite cheap the method call itself is taking some time.

 **Structures of Arrays (SIMD)** is the fastest alternative which we were expecting.